-Discover the main waves you will find in the northern atoll of Male, which gives its name to the capital of Maldives. (something rather confusing) Their reef picks up swells well with Western winds.
-The famous Jailbreaks wave is only a 10 minute walk from our camp.
-It gives us the possibility to go surfing on foot through the reef, being this easily accessible.
+Discover the main waves that you will find in the northern atoll of Male, which gives its name to the capital of the Maldives.
+Its reef picks up well the swells with western winds.
+The famous Jailbreaks wave is located only 10 minutes walking from our camp.
+It gives us the possibility to enter walking and paddling from the island, which is easily accessible.

 Wave from Himmafushi Island, located on the East coast of Male North Atoll.
 It is a fast and right one with 3 sections in its optimal days.
 Its inside is very fast and quite hollow.
 It is one of the most constant waves in the area.
 It works best with Southwestern winds, the most common during the surfing season.
 It is a very good wave whatever its size is and it withstands the great waves properly.